Robaina/Phycogem/README.md

 ## :notebook_with_decorative_cover: Notebooks

 This repo contains several Notebooks to exemply the use of the package.
-They can be found within the `docs` folder.
+They can be found within the `notebooks` folder.